sambunting/nuxt-docs/docs/listr2/content/en/general-usage/user-input.md

 )
 ```

-## Use a Custom Prompt
+### Use a Custom Prompt

-You can either use a custom prompt out of the npm registry or a custom-created one as long as it works with [enquirer](https://www.npmjs.com/package/enquirer), it will work expectedly.
-Instead of passing in the prompt name use the not-generated class.
+You can either use a custom prompt out of the npm registry or a custom-created one as long as it works with [enquirer](https://www.npmjs.com/package/enquirer), it will work as expected.
+Instead of passing in the prompt name use the not-new-invoked class.

 ```typescript
 import Enquirer from 'enquirer'